-Faecal samples: multiple fresh faecal/caecal samples collected from different areas in the poultry house.
+Faecal samples: multiple fresh faecal samples collected from different areas in the poultry house or caecal samples collected at the slaughterhouse/abattoir.

 Meconium, chick box liners, dead in shell and culled day-old birds at the hatchery.

 Hatchery samples: throughout the hatchery, including inside the incubators.